DEXA language logo

 The reference compiler currently targets a simple interpreted IR.
 Every DEXA program goes through:

-1. Parse to an AST (functions, blocks, let/let mut, if/else, expressions).
+1. Parse source into an AST (functions, blocks, if/else, expressions).

-2. Typecheck with a small, explicit environment of locals and function signatures.
+2. Typecheck with an explicit environment of locals, function signatures, and nominal record types.

-3. Lower to a tiny IR with locals, blocks, Let, Store, If, and Return.
+3. Lower to a small IR with locals, basic blocks, If, While, Loop, Return, calls, and records.

 This page tracks the implemented core only.
 Anything mentioned on the homepage but not listed here (tensors, GPU, actors, contracts, DX-VM) is still in design / prototype.